Compass boss rules himself out of Tesco chairman job

-LONDON Nov 26 Richard Cousins, the current chief executive of Compass, the world's biggest catering firm, has ruled himself out of the running to succeed Richard Broadbent as chairman of Tesco, the troubled British grocer.
+LONDON Richard Cousins, the current chief executive of Compass (CPG.L), the world's biggest catering firm, has ruled himself out of the running to succeed Richard Broadbent as chairman of Tesco (TSCO.L), the troubled British grocer.

 "I am 100 percent focused on Compass so I will not be taking the Tesco chair, I’m far too young," Cousins told Reuters on Wednesday after Compass posted results.